corestario/HERB/README.md

     ./run_testnet.sh servers.txt %first node number% %client per node%
     ```

-    Here is two arguments:
+    Here are two arguments:

     * first node number - define moniker for node daemon and the number of the first launching client
-    * client per node - define how many clients (bots files) will be launched on the each node
+    * client per node - define how many clients (bots files) will be launched on each node

     For example: if we run the command with three IPs in the server.txt  file: